kchu25/MOTIFs.jl/README.md

 General purpose motif discovery package that includes the discovery of flexible (long or gapped) motifs.

-This motif discovery package is currently undergoing active development and the method is currently under review with a journal.
+This motif discovery package is currently being actively developed and the method is currently under review with a journal.

 # Installation
 To install MOTIFs.jl use Julia's package manager: